ryancoopersmith/.eslintrc.js-config/README.md

+# What is this?
-This is my Javascript ES6 linter setup configured for using React, promises and, many other dependencies necessary to run a React application.
+This is my eslint config set up for using ES6, React and promises.